denog/denog.github.io/de/meetings/denog15/participation.md

 # Hygiene Concept
 We recommend that everyone tests themselves daily for COVID-19 before entering the event (home/hotel).
-For your convenience, we will hand out COVID-19 selftest for all days to each participant at the info point on arrival.
+For your convenience, we will hand out COVID-19 self-tests for all days to each participant at the info point on arrival.

 # Agenda & Workshops
 See our <a href="agenda.html">Agenda</a>.<br />